myles-l/myles-fyi/site/work/signal-redesign/signal-redesign.md

 {% link "https://signal.org", "Signal Messenger" %} is a secure communication platform designed to be as simple and easy to use as possible, without compromising privacy.
 I joined Signal in 2018 as the first full-time designer, {% link "https://signal.org/blog/signal-foundation/", "Signal received substantial funding" %} for the first time and started to grow.

-The challenges Signal faced were significant — it was primarily seen as a niche messenger, used for specific tasks that required privacy.
+The challenges Signal faced were significant—it was primarily seen as a niche messenger, used for specific tasks that required privacy.
 The goal was to shift that perception: like privacy, Signal is for *everybody*.

 To do that, we focused on two things for the first year or so: shipping crucial features, and unifying the design with a focus on simplicity and accessibility.
 This case study will detail the efforts of the latter.